Strathgordon, Tasmania

-It is on the road to the Gordon River Dam the most south westerly road in the south west of Tasmania.
-It is a tourist destination for visitors wishing to visit the Southwest National Park and World Heritage listed wilderness.
+Strathgordon is an old company town built for Hydro-Electric Commission employees work on the dams for the Gordon-Pedder impoundment.
+It is a tourist destination for visitors wishing to visit the Southwest National Park and World Heritage listed South West Wilderness.

-It is remote by Tasmanian standards; however, fuel can be purchased at the Lake Pedder Wilderness Lodge which also provides accommodation and meals.
-The nearest basic services, otherwise, are 70 km away along a winding road from Maydena.
-From Maydena, access can be made along the Gordon River Road to the major population centers of Tasmania.
-The road is maintained by Hydro Tasmania and has views of the South Western Wilderness.
+It is remote by Tasmanian standards; the only road access is via the Gordon River Road from Maydena, 70 km away.
+Fuel can be purchased at the Lake Pedder Wilderness Lodge which also provides accommodation and meals..
+The road is maintained by Hydro Tasmania.